scipy-conference/scipy-conference/manual/sponsored_attendance.rst

 otherwise might not be able to attend the conference.

-Use the form below to apply for a sponsorship to the Scipy 2013 Conference in Austin, TX.
+Use the form below to apply for a sponsorship to the SciPy 2013 Conference in Austin, TX.
 The sponsorship can cover the costs of airfare, lodging, and registration or a subset thereof.
 A sponsorship request can be made for any member of the SciPy community who would otherwise not be able to attend the